 MCS is a large and vibrant school in which individual students are known, and known well.
 Students and staff have a shared pride in our school, our shared values and our collaborative ethos.
 Faculty of Cymraeg/Welsh

-HEAD OF FACULTY MRS A AGGLETON

-SUBJECTS OFFERED GCSE Welsh

-A LEVEL

-Cymraeg Ail Iaith / Welsh

-Second Language

-Welsh as a Second language is taught to all students in Years 7 to 11 and AS and A2 Levels are also offered to Sixth Form students.
+HEAD OF FACULTY MRS A AGGLETON SUBJECTS OFFERED GCSE Welsh A LEVEL Cymraeg Ail Iaith / Welsh Second Language Welsh as a Second language is taught to all students in Years 7 to 11 and AS and A2 Levels are also offered to Sixth Form students.
 20% of the population of Wales speak Welsh fluently and this figure is rising.
 Amongst 3-15 year olds, the figure is 40%.
 Research shows that understanding more than one language allows us to think more flexibly and creatively and supports in the learning of other languages.
 Learning Welsh opens the door to experiencing a different culture of music, literature, TV and radio.
-A qualification in Welsh is now widely sought for careers including the Welsh Government and Local Government, the media and teaching.

-In Key Stage 3 we focus on enabling students to gain a full understanding of the various tenses in Welsh, so that these can be applied in any situation.
+A gualification in Welsh is now widely sought for careers including the Welsh Government and Local Government, the media and teaching.
+KEY STAGE 3 In Key Stage 3 we focus on enabling students to gain a full understanding of the various tenses in Welsh, so that these can be applied in any situation.
 We do this through introducing students to different themes in order that they can focus their discussions on a particular topic, which mirrors what they are required to do at GCSE.
 We start to introduce students to GCSE type questions and oracy tasks in Key Stage 3, to give them an opportunity to start developing these skills at an early stage.
 Lessons are varied and focus on learning and using Welsh in a natural way.

-All students complete a Full GCSE qualification in Welsh at the end of Year 11.
+KEY STAGE 4 All students complete a Full GCSE qualification in Welsh at the end of Year 11.
 We focus on oracy, reading and writing in lessons throughout the key stage so that students are fully prepared for the 4 examinations they sit at GCSE.
 We again do this through discussing various topics, which is a requirement in the examinations and students are supported to build more confidence in speaking naturally and communicating with others successfully.
 Teaching and Learning in the Welsh Faculty is of high quality and students are very successful in completing their Welsh GCSE qualification.

-236 STUDENTS

-WERE ENTERED FOR

-WELSH GCSE.

-40% ACHIEVED AN

-A - B GRADE

-(Summer 2024 Results)

-The Welsh Faculty offers an A Level qualification in Welsh Second Language.

-EXTRA CURRICULAR

-At MCS, students are given many opportunities to use their Welsh outside lessons.
+234 STUDENTS WERE ENTERED FOR WELSH GCSE.
+44% PASSED WITH A GRADE A-B (Summer 2023 Results) IN THE SIXTH FORM The Welsh Faculty offers an A Level qualification in Welsh Second Language.
+EXTRA CURRICULAR At MCS, students are given many opportunities to use their Welsh outside lessons.

+The weekly Clwb Clecs (Speaking Club) enables students to join with a variety of students and staff of the school to speak Welsh naturally and develop their oracy skills.
+The annual Eisteddfod enables students to showcase their talents, immerse themselves in Welsh culture and celebrate everything it means to be Welsh and to attend a Welsh school.
 There are also regular visits to the Urdd Centres in Llangrannog and in Cardiff Bay, where students can experience Welsh being used in a 'real life' setting.
 All students complete a Full GCSE qualification in Welsh at the end of Year 11

 Specialist Resource Base

-HEAD OF SRBMR M HOBBS
+HEAD OF SRB MR M HOBBS

+SUBJECTS OFFERED

 All subjects are taught within the base dependent on student need.
 Qualifications offered include Entry Level qualifications in English, Maths and Science, and the BTEC Level 1 Introductory Certificate and Diploma in Vocational Studies.

-OUR STUDENTS

-HAVE THE SAME

-OPPORTUNITIES AND

-ACCESS TO KEY

-FACILITIES AS THEIR
+OUR STUDENTS HAVE THE SAME OPPORTUNITIES AND ACCESS TO KEY FACILITIES AS THEIR MAINSTREAM PEERS

-MAINSTREAM PEERS